herr-gurka/musikquiz/docs/SETUP.md

 # Musikquiz Setup and Deployment Guide

+> **IMPORTANT**: This documentation file should be kept local and never committed to git as it may contain sensitive information.
+It is for development reference only.

+## Project Overview
+Musikquiz is a web application that creates music quizzes from Spotify playlists.
+It:
+- Fetches songs from Spotify playlists
+- Retrieves original release dates from Discogs API
+- Presents songs one at a time with a card-based interface
+- Allows users to guess release dates
+- Shows progress and completed songs

 ## Local Development Setup

 ### Prerequisites
 - Node.js (version specified in package.json)
 - npm or yarn
 - Git
+- Spotify Developer Account
+- Discogs Developer Account

 ### Initial Setup
 1. Clone the repository: